-- Title the background from the Master Gallery, plus formatted text boxes to hold a title and subtitle; - Bulleted List background and formatted text boxes to hold a title, subtitle, and bulleted list: - Text background and formatted text boxes to hold title, subtitle, and paragraph text: - Org Chart background and formatted text boxes to hold title, subtitle, and organisation chart: - Data Chart background and formatted text boxes to hold title, subtitle, and data chart Select from Area, Pie, Bar, Bubble, High/Low, Line, Mixed, Scatter, Surface, Radar, and Table.
+- Title the background from the Master Gallery, plus formatted text boxes to hold a title and subtitle; - Bulleted List background and formatted text boxes to hold a title, subtitle, and bulleted list: - Text background and formatted text boxes to hold title, subtitle, and paragraph - Org Chart background and formatted text boxes to hold title, subtitle, and organisation - Data Chart background and formatted text boxes to hold title, subtitle, and data chart Select from Area, Pie, Bar, Bubble, High/Low, Line, Mixed, Scatter, Surface, Radar, and Table.

-(Comment: There is a brief but very useful section in the Suite 8 User's Guide explaining continued on page 8 ...
+(Comment: There is a brief but very useful section in the Suite 8 User's Guide explaining notes and titles.
+Slides are made up from three "layers".